jpeeters/ifconfig-cli/README.md

 cmd/      (adapter) the command line code that provides decoding of options and calls
           the applicative code.
-domain/   (domain) the core of business types and interfaces (i.e. use cases).
+domain/   (domain) the core of business types and interfaces (i.e. use cases). ifconfig/ (adapter) implementation to fetch ifconfig data from public API,
+          implementing the domain::Fetcher trait.
 ```